neuralglitch/skeleton/README.md

 **IDE Setup:**
 - **Port:** 9003
 - **Path mapping:** `/var/www` → `${workspaceFolder}`
-- See `.cursor/rules/xdebug-management.mdc` for detailed IDE configuration
+- Configure your IDE to listen on port 9003 for Xdebug connections

 ---